Tarran-Sidhaarth/flatconverter/README.md

 ## Installation

-You can install Buffman in two ways:
+You can install Buffman in three ways:

 1. **Download Precompiled Binary**
    Visit the [Releases page](releases/) and download the binary for your OS.